< Back

 *Pietà.
 Wood, 48 x 33.

 The youngish Virgin, sitting on the edge of the sepulchre, supports the gaunt figure of Christ, his head disproportionately large for his shrunken body, across her knees.
+She appears to be tenderly accepting the death of her son, aware that it will bring salvation to mankind.
 Behind them, the Mount of Calvary rises as a spiral formation of rock.
 In the tree on the left, a monkey eats oranges (symbolising the Fall of Man).
 This small devotional panel is often considered an early work, painted in the 1460s.
 An alternative view is that it is comparatively late and Tura deliberately adopted an old-fashioned, rather medieval manner as appropriate to such a devotional work.
 It formed part of Teodoro Correr’s personal collection, which he bequeathed to the City of Venice in 1830.
 Retouched in places (particularly along a vertical split down the centre).

 Venice.
 Galleria di Palazzo Cini.